Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 I really enjoyed level 4, right up until THAT screen.
 I never managed to beat it :(

-Greetings to all of our supporters, but especially Loggins, Tweety, Mug UK, Marko Latvanen & Peter Putnik for their friendship whilst AtariCrypt has been off the air - a fantaSTic community!!
+Greetings to our supporters - Loggins, Tweety, Mug UK, Marko Latvanen & Peter Putnik for their friendship whilst AtariCrypt has been off the air - a fantaSTic community!!
 Thank you :)

-Okay, get playing Cybernoid and let me know in the comments below if you managed to beat level 4.
+Okay, get playing Cybernoid and let me know in the comments if you can beat level 4.

 Thursday, June 06, 2019